grafviktor/goto/docs/FAQ.md

     ```bash
     export GG_SSH_CONFIG_FILE_PATH="/mnt/c/Users/D.Vader/.ssh/config"
     ```
 Please note that ssh config path can also be a URL.
-Please read more about this feature in this [document](SSH_CONFIG.md).
+Please read more about this feature in a dedicated [documentation file](SSH_CONFIG.md).

 **Q: Can I assign a specific group to a host which is located in my ssh_config?**